 Note: Students who fail to attend the orientation session on 5/20/2014 may be administratively dropped from the class and may incur penalty fees as per University policy.

 The initial, 5/20/2014 class will run from 3:00 to 5:00 pm in Room 347, Ballentine Hall (AKA Thompson Boardroom).
 All tests will be held in the Ballentine Computing Lab (Ballentine 240).
 Testing sessions will begin promptly at 3:00 pm, and will continue until complete (expect about 20 minutes per topic).
-The list of actual test-dates will be posted shortly (posted dates are tentative until classes begin):
+The list of actual test-dates is as follows (posted dates and times are tentative until classes begin):

 Students will need to attend at least two test sessions to complete the six required tests.
 The first three topics must be completed by the third test-date.
 The remaining three tests will only be available after the third test-date.
 Study and preparation materials for all six topics will be available for the entire class session.